kcrpslcn/elmatrixChallenge/README.md

     The google-services.json is included for this project.

     Total cooking sessions considers only active recipes!
 There is no deleted flag or something similar.

+#### Known Bugs
+    If you upload an image and leave the details screen immediately, the image will not be saved.
+This is due to the BlocListener not being triggered, because the Widget is already destroyed.